d4ve10/dotfiles/README.md

 # Dotfiles
-My dotfiles which include my zsh config and custom bash scripts
+My dotfiles from various applications like zsh,nvim,KDE and custom bash scripts

 ## Setup